Systematic uncertainties in integrated luminosity measurement at CEPC: Impact of the beam energy spread

 \subsection{Impact on integrated luminosity measurement and precision electroweak observables}

 As already mentioned is Section \ref{sec:sec3.2}, asymmetry in beam energies will give a rise to the longitudinal boost $\beta_{z}$ leading to the loss of coincidence of Bhabha hits in left and right arms of the luminometer.
-Considering BES uncertainty individually as a source of longitudinal boost $\sigma_{\beta_{z}}$ ($\sigma_{\beta_{z}}=2 \cdot \Delta E_{BES}/E_{CM}$), achievable BES uncertainties of 9 MeV and 24 MeV at the $Z^{0}$ pole and 240 GeV center-of-mass energy will translate to $\sigma_{\beta_{z}} \sim 2 \cdot 10^{-4}$, contributing to the relative systematic uncertainty of the Bhabha count as $4 \cdot 10^{-3}$ ($2 \cdot 10^{-4}$) at the $Z^{0}$ pole (240 GeV).
-The above holds for the symmetrical counting in the fiducial volume, while if asymmetric (LEP-style) selection described in Section \ref{sec:sec3.1} is applied, luminosity determination is practically insensitive to the precision of BES, as illustrated at Figure \ref{fig:8}.
+Considering BES uncertainty individually as a source of longitudinal boost $\sigma_{\beta_{z}}$ ($\sigma_{\beta_{z}}=2 \cdot \Delta E_{BES}/E_{CM}$), achievable BES uncertainty of 9 MeV at the $Z^{0}$ pole will translate to $\sigma_{\beta_{z}} \sim 2 \cdot 10^{-4}$, contributing to the relative systematic uncertainty of the Bhabha count as $4 \cdot 10^{-3}$.
+The above holds for the symmetrical counting in the fiducial volume, while if asymmetric (LEP-style) selection described in Section \ref{sec:sec3.1} is applied, luminosity determination is practically insensitive to the precision of BES, as illustrated at figure \ref{fig:8}.
 The above suggests that the luminometer should be positioned at the outgoing beams.

 As previously mentioned, several precision electroweak observables at the $Z^{0}$ pole depend on the BES uncertainty.
 Figures \ref{fig:9} and \ref{fig:10} illustrate that the cross-section for $Z^{0}$ production ($\sigma_{Z}$), $Z^{0}$ total width ($\Gamma_{Z}$) and mass ($m_{Z}$) will receive following contributions from the total BES uncertainty: $\delta(\sigma_{Z})\sim2.6\cdot10^{-3}$, $\Delta \Gamma_{Z}\sim30$ MeV and $\Delta m_{Z}<100$ keV, respectively.
-Naturally, uncertainties originated solely from the statistical uncertainty of the BES are significantly smaller, as indicated in Figures \ref{fig:9} and \ref{fig:10}, corresponding to $\delta(\sigma_{Z})\sim1.5\cdot10^{-3}$, $\Delta \Gamma_{Z}\sim2$ MeV and $\Delta m_{Z}\sim50$ keV.
+Naturally, uncertainties originated solely from the statistical uncertainty of the BES are significantly smaller, as indicated in figures \ref{fig:9} and \ref{fig:10}, corresponding to $\delta(\sigma_{Z})\sim1.5\cdot10^{-3}$, $\Delta \Gamma_{Z}\sim2$ MeV and $\Delta m_{Z}\sim50$ keV.
 These results are summarized in Table \ref{tab:4}, together with the BES precision impact on integrated luminosity uncertainty.